 If you choose this option, make sure you pick a cash-back credit card that allows you to redeem for cash-back and not just statement credits, gift cards, or merchandise.
 Some of the best cash-back options that let you redeem for straight-up cash back include the Chase Freedom® card, of which offers 5% back on $1,500 spent in categories that rotate each quarter (when you activate) and 1% back on all other purchases.
 This card also comes without an annual fee.

-The Chase Freedom Unlimited® is another smart option for college since you can earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening and unlimited 1.5% cash back on all purchases without an annual fee.
+The Chase Freedom Unlimited® is another smart option for college since you can earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back!
 Finally, the Bank of America® Cash Rewards credit card lets you earn cash-back with tiered earnings: 1% back on every purchase, 2% back at grocery stores and wholesale clubs, and 3% back at gas stations on a combined $2,500 spent at grocery stores, wholesale clubs, and gas stations each quarter.

 How to Earn Cash Back for College